SilverHalf/mount-balrior/ura/mechanics.md

 This section contains a full, in-depth explanation of all mechanics in the encounter.

-Ura has a priority rotation, and the skills she has available depend on the phase, but they'll always follow a certain priority:
+The skills Ura has available depend on the phase, but they  follow a certain priority.
+Ura will always cast the highest priority skill off-cooldown.

 |**Priority**|**Skill**                 |**100% - 70%**     |**70% - 40%**      |**40% - 1%**       |**Heal - 0%**      |
 |1           |[Pressure Blast]          |<img class="check">|                   |<img class="check">|<img class="check">|